umccr/agha-data-validation-pipeline/README.md

       on what the lambda name suggest)
 - **s3-data-sharing** - Will send store data to destination S3 bucket.
-    - The lambda will create a batch job and copy over S3 object to the given payload _*arguments are defined below_
+    - The lambda will create a batch job and copy over S3 object to the given payload
+    - Destination key will be constructed from source key along with a manually generated timestamp _*arguments are defined below_

 ##### Lambdas layer